 How do you take a zinc supplement?

-Here are a few important points lot of people don’t know about zinc supplements.
+Taking zinc supplements comes along with a few important points that a lot of people don’t know about.

 Alcohol reduces your body’s ability to absorb zinc.
 So, if you like a glass of wine or cocktail in the evening, don’t take your supplement at night.

 Some supplements are best absorbed when they’re taken without food.
 Zinc is one of them.
-However, zinc may upset your stomach if you take it without anything in your system.
-That’s why we recommend taking Zinc with Copper with food for most people—you’ll still get all the good stuff thanks to science-backed doses of zinc and copper.
+However, side effects could occur, like an upset stomach, if you take it without anything in your system.
+That’s why we recommend taking Bulletproof Zinc with Copper with food for most people—you’ll still get all the good stuff thanks to science-backed doses of zinc and copper.